moorepants/dissertation/control.rst

 ~~~~~

 A recently uncovered study by Doyle ([Doyle1987]_, [Doyle1988]_), thanks to
-Google's book scanning endeavors and Jim's persistance in searching, presents a
+Google's book scanning endeavors and Jim Papadopoulus persistence in searching, presents a
-slow speed view for bicylce control in much contrast to the Weir studies, not
+slow speed view for bicycle control in much contrast to the Weir studies, not
 only because of the speed and vehicle differences, but because it is from the
 view of a psychologist.
-We engineeres are quick to model the human sensory and
+We engineers are quick to model the human sensory and
-actuation system, with little understanding of the intricucies of the human
+actuation system, with little understanding of the intricacies of the human
 brain.
 Doyle's treatise gives a refreshing look from outside the engineering
 box.
 Doyle's control model is fundamentally a sequential loop closure with the
 inner most loop being roll control and the outer two being heading and path
 deviation.
 He says that the outer loops are highly dependent on the inner loop.
-For the inner loop he determines that continously feeding back both roll
+For the inner loop he determines that continuously feeding back both roll
-accleration with integral and proportional gains adjusted by the human as the
+acceleration with integral and proportional gains adjusted by the human as the
 crossover model dictates will stabilize the bicycle at non intended roll
 angles.
-To control roll angle, he claims that we do not do this in a continous
+To control roll angle, he claims that we do not do this in a continuous
-but that we apply discrete pulses when the roll angle meets a threshhold.
+but that we apply discrete pulses when the roll angle meets a threshold.
 This
 model has similar form to the one developed by us in the next section.

-.. todo:: Cerebellum is the lower brain (learend control).
+.. todo:: Cerebellum is the lower brain (learned control).
 High cortical
    regions and outer cortex is the higher brain.
 Under-conscious control or sub
    conscious.